Oduro and No. 23 Providence host Creighton - WTOP News

 Omaha, Nebraska; Saturday, 2 p.m.
 EST

-BOTTOM LINE: No. 23 Providence visits the Creighton Bluejays after Josh Oduro scored 23 points in Providence’s 61-57 loss to the Seton Hall Pirates.
+BOTTOM LINE: No. 23 Providence faces the Creighton Bluejays after Josh Oduro scored 23 points in Providence’s 61-57 loss to the Seton Hall Pirates.

 The Bluejays are 6-1 in home games.
 Creighton leads the Big East with 29.1 defensive rebounds per game led by Baylor Scheierman averaging 7.1.

-The Friars are 2-1 against Big East opponents.
-Providence is fifth in the Big East with 38.5 rebounds per game led by Bryce Hopkins averaging 8.6.
+The Friars have gone 2-1 against Big East opponents.
+Providence is 10-1 in games decided by 10 or more points.

+Creighton makes 49.9% of its shots from the field this season, which is 12.0 percentage points higher than Providence has allowed to its opponents (37.9%).
+Providence averages 7.3 more points per game (73.9) than Creighton allows (66.6).

-The Bluejays and Friars match up Saturday for the first time in Big East play this season.
+The Bluejays and Friars face off Saturday for the first time in Big East play this season.

-TOP PERFORMERS: Scheierman is scoring 18.6 points per game and averaging 7.9 rebounds for the Bluejays.
-Steven Ashworth is averaging 1.7 made 3-pointers over the last 10 games for Creighton.
+TOP PERFORMERS: Scheierman averages 3.1 made 3-pointers per game for the Bluejays, scoring 18.6 points while shooting 36.7% from beyond the arc.
+Trey Alexander is averaging 16.5 points, 6.6 rebounds and 4.5 assists over the past 10 games for Creighton.

 Devin Carter is shooting 47.7% and averaging 16.4 points for the Friars.
-Oduro is averaging 16.4 points over the last 10 games for Providence.
+Davonte Gaines is averaging 1.2 made 3-pointers over the last 10 games for Providence.

 LAST 10 GAMES: Bluejays: 6-4, averaging 77.2 points, 38.2 rebounds, 16.4 assists, 3.1 steals and 3.8 blocks per game while shooting 48.4% from the field.
 Their opponents have averaged 68.4 points per game.